Exupery/pvpaudit/README.md

 ## Output
 * Current rating for each arena bracket and RBGs
-* Highest rating ever reached for each arena bracket and RBGs
+* Highest rating ever reached for each arena bracket and RBGs (the exact highest rating can only be obtained for arenas, for RBGs the highest achievement earned is used)
 * Notable PvP achievements (e.g. Gladiator, Arena Master)

 ## Commands